top-sim/experiments/parametric_model_baselines/README.md

 # Experiment summary

+## Todo:

+- [] Update mid-adjusted generated data to use 786 channels/compute nodes
+- [] Update the sanity checks and run_comparisons for this too, as it should improve schedule time.

 This experiment aims to demonstrate how our workflow-based scheduling model differs from the `sdp-par-model`, specifically with respect to how offline/batch-processing is calculated.

 ## Scripts